 The East Asia Summit (EAS) is a regional leaders' forum for strategic dialogue and cooperation on key challenges facing the East Asian region.
 The EAS is a significant regional grouping with an important role to play in advancing closer regional integration and cooperation at a time of particular dynamism in East Asia.
 Australia participated, as a founding member, in the inaugural EAS held in Kuala Lumpur on 14 December 2005.

-Membership of the EAS comprises the ten ASEAN countries (Brunei, Cambodia, Indonesia, Laos, Malaysia, Burma, the Philippines, Singapore, Thailand, Vietnam), Australia, China, India, Japan, New Zealand, the Republic of Korea, the United States and Russia.
+Membership of the EAS comprises the ten ASEAN countries (Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Vietnam), Australia, China, India, Japan, New Zealand, the Republic of Korea, the United States and Russia.
 The 18 EAS member countries represent collectively 55 per cent of the world’s population and account for around 55 per cent of global GDP [IMF purchasing power parity GDP figures 2014]; EAS countries received more than 77 per cent of Australia's total exports and two-way trade with EAS countries was worth $460.9 billion in 2014-2015.
 The centrepiece of the EAS year is an annual leaders' Summit, usually held back-to-back with annual ASEAN leaders' meetings.
 In addition, ministerial and senior officials' meetings are held during the year to take forward leaders' initiatives.

 The Prime Minister attended the 11th EAS, held on 8 September 2016 in Vientiane, Lao PDR.
 The Summit was a valuable opportunity for leaders to engage on key political, security and economic issues.
 EAS leaders discussed terrorism and violent extremism, the South China Sea, the Korean Peninsula, irregular migration and human trafficking, and regional trade agreements.